SAUNA CEREMONY & THE POWERS OF NATURE

 During this retreat-course, you will gain a deeper understanding of sauna as a sacred space and a tool for transformation.
 Through guided ceremonies, nature immersion, and traditional practices, you will learn to:

-Create a meaningful sauna ceremony by incorporating the elements of fire, water, earth, and air.
+• Create a meaningful sauna ceremony (with special focus in the smoke sauna) by incorporating the elements of fire, water, earth, and air.

 Program: